arklumpus/sMap/Readme.md

 Depending on  your system, you may want to replace `wget` with `curl -LO`.
 This will create a folder called `sMap-linux-x64`, which contains the sMap executables.
 You can now run sMap by typing `sMap-linux-x64/sMap` and the GUI version by typing `sMap-linux-x64/sMap-GUI`.

-You can also create symlinks to the sMap executables in a folder that is included in your `PATH` (such as `/usr/bin`): open a terminal and type:
+You can also create symlinks to the sMap executables in a folder that is included in your `PATH` (such as `/usr/bin`).
+To do this, open a terminal and type:

 	ln -s "$(pwd)"/sMap-linux-x64/Blend-sMap "$(pwd)"/sMap-linux-x64/ChainMonitor "$(pwd)"/sMap-linux-x64/Merge-sMap "$(pwd)"/sMap-linux-x64/NodeInfo sMap-linux-x64/Plot-sMap sMap-linux-x64/Script-sMap "$(pwd)"/sMap-linux-x64/sMap "$(pwd)"/sMap-linux-x64/sMap-GUI "$(pwd)"/sMap-linux-x64/Stat-sMap /usr/bin/